Mark Andrews Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 - So far this season, 23.1% of the 425 passes thrown by his team have gone Andrews' way.

-- Andrews (13 red zone targets) has been the recipient of 26.5% of his team's 49 red zone pass attempts.
+- Andrews has seen the ball thrown his way 13 times in the red zone this season, 26.5% of his team's 49 red zone pass attempts.

-- The Ravens have called a pass in 52.5% of their plays from scrimmage this year while staying on the ground 47.5% of the time.
-This offensive attack ranks 16th in the NFL in points scored.
+- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 52.5% of the time while running the football 47.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Browns.